 When mean blood pressures were removed from the model and replaced by FRS we obtained the results tabulated in Table 7.
 We see that the coefficients for systolic and diastolic Delta are both strongly positive, and larger than they were in the model that included only the BP means without the FRS.
 This shows that the inter-visit difference is giving information that is not included in the FRS.
 We also see in this model a marginally significant effect of short-term variation in systolic BP as measured at home.
 For predicting CV mortality the Bayesian p-value is 0.047, and for all-cause mortality it is 0.033.
 As this is an isolated non-null result among multiple hypothesis tests, it must be viewed with some skepticism, but it does suggest that more targeted exploration of a link between short-term SBP variability and mortality may be warranted.

-Part of our statistical procedure is an estimate of the distribution of individual means and SDs for systolic and diastolic BP.
-Based on this distribution, we may normalize the coefficients by multiplying them by the SD of the relevant covariate.
-These normalized coefficients should be approximately comparable to one another, with +1 meaning a fixed increase in mortality (factor of 2.718, the base of the natural logarithms) for an individual 1 SD above the population mean relative to the average population mortality (for someone of the same age, sex, and ethnic group).

-Rather than considering a single percentile, we may choose to look at the whole risk distribution implied by the model, by plotting receiver-operator characteristic (ROC) curves, shown in figure 1.
+Rather than considering a single target percentile, we may choose to look at the whole risk distribution implied by the model, by plotting receiver-operator characteristic (ROC) curves, shown in figure 1.
 Within the context of a proportional hazards model, the plot shows how concentrated relative risk is.
 Within a population of a fixed age, the model predicts deaths to arise in proportion to the relative risk, so this may be thought of as a plot of true positive rate against false positive rate.29 The ROC curves measure the overall performance of the model to predict, based on the corresponding blood pressure measurements, which individuals (of the same sex, race, and age) will be the next to die.
-(A perfect oracle would appear in this plot as a right-angled bracket, with area 1 and AUC=1, which would imply no false-positives).
+(A perfect oracle would appear in this plot as a right-angled bracket, with area 1 and AUC=1, which as there would be no false-positives).

 Discussion

-Our primary findings were that discrepancy between home and clinic measurements – our proxy here for medium-term blood pressure variability – were associated with a meaningful amount of increased long-term risk of mortality, and particularly of mortality due to cardiovascular and cerebrovascular causes (CVD), and that this increased risk remained after controlling for mean blood pressure or for Framingham risk score.
-There was suggestive evidence that very short-term (1 minute apart) variability in measurements taken at home were also associated with increased long-term risk.
+Our primary findings were that discrepancies between home and clinic measurements – our proxy here for medium-term blood pressure variability – were associated with a meaningful amount of increased long-term risk of mortality, and particularly of mortality due to cardiovascular and cerebrovascular causes (CVD), and that this increased risk remained after controlling for mean blood pressure or for Framingham risk score.
+There was suggestive evidence that very-short-term (1 minute apart) variability in measurements taken at home were also associated with increased long-term risk.
 While our results are from an observational study and are associational in nature, they suggest that variability of blood pressure readings over several months, and possibly very-short-terms variability as well, should receive increased attention as a potential predictor of increased CVD mortality risk.
 We also note that mean diastolic BP is found to have a highly significant negative link to all-cause mortality and to CVD mortality.
 This effect disappears in the primary analytic sample that has Framingham risk scores, perhaps because this subpopulation excludes the oldest subjects, which would be consistent with the effect that higher diastolic BP is associated with increased survival in the elderly.30,31